LLNL/thicket/docs/thicket_structures.rst

 .. figure:: images/empty_statsdf.png
   :width: 600
+  :align: center

+  Figure 5: Example of an aggregated statistics table in thicket.

-Thicket provides users with capabilities for computing common aggregated statistics on their performance data.
+Thicket provides users with capabilities for computing common aggregated statistics on their performance data, such as mean and standard deviation.
 Below is an example of an aggregated statistics table with appended results from a statistical calculation.

 .. figure:: images/appended_statsdf.png
   :width: 600
+  :align: center

+  Figure 6: Example aggregated statistics table in thicket with mean calculated on two columns in the performance data table.

 |